CarolinaCasGil/ProyectoSurf/README.md

-# 🌊 **Blue Waves: Plataforma de Escuelas de Surf** 🌊
+# 🌊 **Blue Waves: Surf School Platform** 🌊

-**Blue Waves** es una plataforma web diseñada para conectar a los amantes del surf con escuelas y experiencias relacionadas en toda España.
-Ofrece una amplia variedad de actividades, desde clases de surf hasta yoga, paddle surf, kayak, y más.
-Además, cuenta con una tienda de productos relacionados con el surf y opciones de alojamiento en diferentes surf camps.
+**Blue Waves** is a web platform designed to connect surf enthusiasts with schools and experiences across Spain.
+It offers a variety of activities, from surf lessons to yoga, paddle surfing, kayaking, and more.
+Additionally, it includes a store for surf-related products and accommodation options in different surf camps.

 ---

-## 🚀 **Tecnologías Utilizadas**
+## 🚀 **Technologies Used**
-Este proyecto está desarrollado con un stack robusto para asegurar el rendimiento y escalabilidad:
+This project is built with a robust stack to ensure performance and scalability:

-- **Java EE (Enterprise Edition)**: Framework principal para el desarrollo del backend.
+- **Java EE (Enterprise Edition)** – Main framework for backend development.
-- **JPA (Java Persistence API)**: Mapeo objeto-relacional con la base de datos.
+- **JPA (Java Persistence API)** – Object-relational mapping with the database.
-- **JDBC**: Conexión y ejecución de consultas a MySQL.
-- **MySQL**: Sistema de gestión de base de datos relacional.
-- **Servlets y JSP (JavaServer Pages)**: Gestión de la lógica del programa y la presentación respectivamente.
-- **GlassFish**: Servidor de aplicaciones para el entorno de ejecución.
+- **JDBC** – Connection and query execution for MySQL.
+- **MySQL** – Relational database management system.
+- **Servlets & JSP (JavaServer Pages)** – Manages business logic and presentation.
+- **GlassFish** – Application server for the runtime environment.

 ---

-## 🗂️ **Estructura del Proyecto**
+## 🗂️ **Project Structure**
-El proyecto está organizado en paquetes para facilitar la mantenibilidad y el desarrollo modular:

-- **Paquete Dominio**: Contiene las clases que representan las entidades del negocio.
-- **Paquete Data**: Maneja la persistencia y recuperación de información.
-- **Paquete Service**: Implementa la lógica de negocio.
-- **Paquete Web**: Alberga los Servlets y JSPs para la interacción con el usuario.
+The project is organized into packages for better maintainability and modular development:

+- `domain` – Contains business entity classes.
+- `data` – Handles data persistence and retrieval.
+- `service` – Implements business logic.
+- `web` – Contains Servlets and JSPs for user interaction.

 ---

-## 🌟 **Funcionalidades Principales**
+## 🌟 **Key Features**
-La plataforma tiene múltiples funcionalidades que mejoran la experiencia del usuario:

-- **Alojamientos Surf Camp**: Presentación de diversos alojamientos con detalles e imágenes.
-- **Compras de Actividades**: Los usuarios pueden adquirir paquetes de actividades como surf, paddle surf, yoga y kayak.
-- **Tienda de Productos**: Ofrece una variedad de productos relacionados con el surf.
-- **Carrito de Compras**: Permite gestionar las selecciones de los usuarios antes de la compra final.
-- **Proceso de Pago**: Maneja las transacciones de forma segura.
-- **Búsqueda**: Facilita la búsqueda de información específica en la plataforma.
-- **Administración**: Gestión de contenidos y datos del sitio para los administradores.
+- 🏄 **Surf Camp Accommodations** – Display of various lodging options with details and images.
+- 🎟️ **Activity Bookings** – Users can purchase activity packages (surfing, paddle surfing, yoga, kayaking).
+- 🛍️ **Product Store** – A variety of surf-related products.
+- 🛒 **Shopping Cart** – Manage selections before purchase.
+- 💳 **Secure Payments** – Safe and reliable transaction management.
+- 🔍 **Search Functionality** – Helps users find specific information.
+- 🛠️ **Admin Panel** – Manage site content, add products, activities, or accommodations.

 ---

-## 📦 **Cómo Funciona**
+## 📦 **How It Works**
-La plataforma está diseñada para ser intuitiva y fácil de usar:

-1. **Navegar**: Los usuarios pueden explorar las secciones de alojamientos, actividades y tienda.
-2. **Registro e Inicio de Sesión**: Para realizar compras o reservas, los usuarios deben registrarse o iniciar sesión.
-3. **Añadir al Carrito**: Los productos o actividades seleccionados se añaden al carrito de compras.
-4. **Pago Seguro**: El proceso de pago se realiza de manera segura a través de la plataforma.
-5. **Gestión Administrativa**: Los administradores tienen acceso para gestionar el contenido del sitio, agregar nuevos productos, actividades o alojamientos.
+1. **Explore** – Browse accommodations, activities, and the store.
+2. **Register & Log In** – Required for purchases or reservations.
+3. **Add to Cart** – Select products or activities and add them to the cart.
+4. **Secure Payment** – Complete transactions securely.
+5. **Admin Management** – Administrators can update and manage site content.